siliconstories/neurips25/README.md

-# neurips25
+# NeurIPS 2ß25
-Code for submitted NeurIPS 2025 papers
+Code for submitted papers for the [NeurIPS 2025](https://neurips.cc/) Conference.